nickjcroucher/gubbins/docs/gubbins_manual.md

 The required input file for Gubbins is a whole genome FASTA alignment.
 Each sequence should have a unique identifier, and special characters should be avoided.
 The sequences should only use the characters `ACGT` (DNA bases), `N` (unknown base) or `-` (alignment gap).
 If a starting tree is to be included, then this should be a Newick format.

 The alignment is most easily generated through mapping sequences against a reference sequence.
-This can be generated using the Gubbins script `generate_ska_alignment.py`, which creates an alignment using [SKA](https://github.com/simonrharris/SKA), which can be installed through `conda install -c bioconda ska`.
+This can be achieved with the popular mapping software Snippy, following the instructions on the relevant [Github repository](https://github.com/tseemann/snippy).
+Alternatively, the alignment can be generated using the Gubbins script `generate_ska_alignment.py`, which creates an alignment using [SKA](https://github.com/simonrharris/SKA), which can be installed through `conda install -c bioconda ska`.
 For instance,

 ```
 generate_ska_alignment.py --reference seq_X.fa --fasta fasta_files.list --fastq fastq_files.list --out out.aln